November 12, 2015

 Stores that already do not sell puppies can sign up to show that they are taking a stand against puppy mills and to make official their policy of not selling puppies.
-Learn more here »
+Learn more »

 2. Be an advocate

 Our downloadable guides have ideas that can help propel you into action.
 They can also teach you how to work for the passage of laws in your own community that will improve the lives of dogs in puppy mills.

 Or, you may order the more extensive kit that includes the guide as well as everything you'll need to start spreading the word about puppy mills in your community, including printed materials, letter templates, tips for developing legislation and activity ideas.

 3. Contact your legislators

-Contact your federal and state legislators and let them know that you're concerned about the inhumane treatment of dogs in puppy mills and want the puppy mill issue to be a priority for Congress.
+Contact your federal legislators and let them know that you're concerned about the inhumane treatment of dogs in puppy mills and want the puppy mill issue to be a priority for Congress.
 Ask them to expand the reach of the Animal Welfare Act to include kennels that sell large numbers of puppies directly to the public.

 Writing a letter to the editor of your local newspaper is a great way to get the word out about puppy mills.
-Write your own version—a short, polite letter is most effective—or download a Microsoft Word version of the template that you can alter.
+Write your own version—a short, polite letter is most effective.

 5. Furnish your vet with flyers

 Ask your local library to put up an educational display about puppy mills, a subject relevant year-round.
 Email us for materials »

-Speak up for puppy mill dogs by wearing our Stop Puppy Mills cause gear, found at our online store, Humane Domain.
-Go shopping.
+Speak up for puppy mill dogs by wearing our Stop Puppy Mills cause gear, found at our online store at the Animal Rescue Site.
+Go shopping »